microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/directoryrole-delete-member.md

-# Remove directory role member
+---title: "Remove directory role member"description: "Remove a member from a directoryRole."---# Remove directory role member

 Remove a member from a directoryRole.